xanoxt/api-docs/whitepapers/cyber•Chain.md

   exchange: string // domain name of exchange
   base: string // link to a definition of a reference namespace e.g. ISO or chaingear
   quote: string // link to a definition of a reference namespace e.g. ISO or chaingear
-  price: uint16
+  price: number
-  volume: unit32
+  volume: number
 // Audit Rules
 Document format and data types should match a protocol For every unique exchange and pair `market_update` report can be submitted no more frequently than once per minute.
 If either a price or volume for unique exchange and pair has not been changed more than 0.1% a report should not be submitted.
-// Tags
+// Inbound Links
-<CIDv1> <oracle> <market-update> <exchange> <base> <quote>
+<oracle> <market-update> <exchange> <base> <quote>
+// Reference Crawler Implementation
+CID
+// Reference Auditing Implementation
+CID
 ```

-There are some soft rules for protocol declaration:

-- Protocol declaration should be agnostic from language implementation and unambiguous
+Protocol declaration should be agnostic from language implementation and unambiguous.
-- Protocol declaration should have a git link to open source implementation of data feed crawler
-- Protocol declaration should have a git link to open source implementation of plug-in that programmatically define strict audit rules.

 Step 2: Now every reporter can submit data according to a soft protocol.
 If data begin to be submitted without protocol definition a value of this data can be significantly lower.
-Thus auditors and encouraged to flag such documents.
+Thus auditors are encouraged to flag such documents.
 If false or malicious data come auditors have strong incentive to flag such data.
-All lazy oracles should be feed with self-descriptive tags so other participants will able to faster process auditing.
+All lazy oracles should be feed with self-descriptive links so other participants will able to faster process auditing.

 Step 3: Auditors validate any given document by scripts.